cdchopitea/SG_Speeches_TextAnalytics/README.md

 <i>3.5 Visualizing networks between related words </i>
 <br>
 <br>
-Finally, a network to visualize the relationship among words simultaneously was.
+Finally, a network to visualize the relationship among words simultaneously was built.
 Again, the pattern remains much the same.
 Climate change continues to be a top priority issue for the SG and it is connected with action, summit and security (see Figures 6 and 7).
 This again is in agreement with what was previously found: firstly that climate is at the top of the SG’s agenda and thus he convened a Summit about it, and secondly that he is framing the issue as one that needs action, particularly international action.
 This pattern can be seen again in the second group of speeches.
 <br>
 <br>
 <div align="center">